Frequently Asked Questions

 What are the possible side effects of waxing and how can they be minimized?

-- Avoid the sun immediately after waxing and please wear sun screen; recently waxed areas are prone to hyperpigmentation (permanent darkening of the skin) if exposed to the sun.
+- Avoid the sun immediately after waxing, and wear sun screen; recently waxed areas are prone to hyperpigmentation (permanent darkening of the skin) if exposed to the sun.